stevenaeola/gitpitch/prog/nodejs_testing/PITCHME.md

   - the space of possible inputs (black box)
   - the code that has been executed (white box)
 - Unit testing combines the two
-- Need to think about  valid and invald inputs
+- Need to think about  valid and invalid inputs

 ---